Anti-Roma bias, job fears aid far-right in central Europe

 Communities with high unemployment, Roma or majority Slovak, are prone to crime - mostly petty theft, Faltan said.
 The long-term unemployed often become resigned and settle for handouts and casual work.

-The government has been running inclusion programmes, some with the help of EU money.
+The government has been running inclusion programs, some with the help of EU money.

-The government is responding to public resentment over welfare abuse with legislation that will deduct any court fines from handouts and also link the payments to participation in public works programmes.
+The government is responding to public resentment over welfare abuse with legislation that will deduct any court fines from handouts and also link the payments to participation in public works programs.

 A plan drafted last year also calls for tying welfare payments to children's school attendance, and for expanding pre-school education.